Data Informed Residual Reinforcement Learning for High-Dimensional Robotic Tracking Control: Experimental validation

-The trajectories of $e_{i_{1}}$, $i = 1,2,3$ under different payloads (installed to the end effector of the robot manipulator) are displayed in Fig. \ref{fig e11}, Fig. \ref{fig e21}, and Fig. \ref{fig e31}, respectively.
-It is shown that our developed tracking control scheme efficiently tracks the desired trajectories $x_d$ with a satisfying tracking precision and robustness against varying payloads.
-The parallel training results (the $500 \si{\gram}$ payload case is displayed for demonstration) of $\hat{W}_i$ are displayed in Fig. \ref{fig w1}, Fig. \ref{fig w2}, and Fig. \ref{fig w3}.
-We obtain the desired weight convergence for each subsystem using realtime and experience data together.
-This validates the realtime learning performance of our developed weight update law \eqref{w update law} even for a high-dimensional system.
+The trajectories of $e_{i_{1}}$, $i = 1,2,3$ under different payloads (installed to the end effector of the robot manipulator) are displayed in the top three subfigures in Fig.~\ref{traj of w and e}.
+It is shown that our developed tracking control scheme efficiently tracks the desired trajectories with satisfying tracking precision and robustness against varying payloads.
+Three subsystems' $\hat{W}_i$ of the $500~\si{\gram}$ payload case, which are trained in parallel using realtime and experience data together, are displayed in the bottom three subfigures in Fig.~\ref{traj of w and e}.
+We obtain the desired weight convergence for each subsystem.
+This validates the realtime performance of our developed weight update law \eqref{w update law} and the efficiency of the parallel learning mechanism.

-To further show the superiority of IADP based tracking control scheme under different tasks, we drive the end effector of the robot manipulator to track three different reference circles in task space sequentially.
-Circle 1: center $c_1 = (0.68,0.05)$ and radius $r_1 = 0.2$; Circle 2: center $c_2 = (0.72,0.05)$ and radius $r_2 = 0.16$; Circle 3: center $c_3 = (0.75,0.05)$ and radius $r_3 = 0.12$.
-We use the Robotics toolbox \cite{corke2002robotics} to conduct the inverse kinematics calculation to get the associated joint space trajectories of Circles 1-3, which are inputs of our proposed IADP based tracking control scheme.
-The required joint lengths to conduct the inverse kinematics calculation are $l_1 = 0.3 \si{\metre}$, $l_2 = 0.24 \si{\metre}$, $l_3 = 0.34 \si{\metre}$.
-More details of experimental settings are referred to Table \ref{tab parameter setting 3DoF}.

-The associated tracking trajectories in joint space and task space are displayed in Fig. \ref{circle joint space} and Fig. \ref{circle task space}, respectively.
-The satisfying tracking performance validates the efficiency of the IADP based tracking control scheme.